ltp1995/GCAGC-CVPR2020/README.md

 ## Training code
 * TO DO!

-## Instance co-segmentation and co-saliency (extended paper)
+## Instance co-segmentation and co-saliency (published in TMM)
-* Here is our extended transaction paper published in TMM https://ieeexplore.ieee.org/abstract/document/9337219/
+* Here is our extended transaction paper https://ieeexplore.ieee.org/abstract/document/9337219/

 ## Citation
 If you use this code, please cite our paper: